Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Introduction

 \subsection{Main Results}

-In this section, we state our two main results.
-We discuss their proof sketch in Section~\ref{sec:sketch}.
-For more details, we refer to Appendix~\ref{sec:1.3}.
-Our first main result is twofold.
-The first part shows that any two finite $\delta$-separated sets can be made linearly separable by applying a one-layer RINN; the second part shows the same result for two arbitrary $\delta$-separated sets with a given mutual complexity $N$.
-Both parts of our first main result are proven for two different choices of weight distributions for the random initialization of the neural network: one result samples i.i.d. copies from $\S^{d-1}$ while the other samples a standard Gaussian matrix.
+In this section, we present our main results.
+Our first major result, denoted as \cref{thm:main}, encompasses two key aspects.
+The initial component demonstrates the capability of a one-layer RINN to render any two finite $\delta$-separated sets linearly separable.
+The subsequent component extends this outcome to two arbitrary $\delta$-separated sets with a predefined mutual complexity $N$.
+Both aspects of our first major result are established using two distinct weight distributions for the random initialization of the neural network: one samples i.i.d. copies from $\S^{d-1}$ as rows, while the other employs a standard Gaussian matrix.